Cells, convexity and contractibility in general categories

-\paragraph{Generating morphisms} In general, it is not easy to make an explicit construction of a functor of the form \eqref{eqn:functorF}, as the morphisms incoming at $n$ or outgoing at $n$ increase exponentially with $n$.
+Recall that our task is to define a functor $F$ on the morphisms in $\Delta$ satisfying the various assumptions made in Section \ref{sen:hmlgy_hmtpy}.
+In general, it is not easy to make an explicit construction of a functor of the form \eqref{eqn:functorF}, as the morphisms incoming at $n$ or outgoing at $n$ increase exponentially with $n$.
 The task becomes easier if one concentrates only on a special collection of morphisms known as \emph{face maps} :

 and \emph{degeneracy} maps :

 To put more concisely, the $i$-th face map $d_{n,i}$ is the unique map which skips the element $i$ in $[n+1]$, and the $i$-th degeneracy map $s_{n,i}$ is the unique surjective map such that the pre-image of element $i$ has two elements.
 The face and degeneracy maps generate every morphism $\phi:[m]\to [n]$ in $\Delta$.
 The obey the following set of identities :